WrestleMania 37: Preliminary matches

-The actual pay-per-view opened with WWE chairman and chief executive officer Vince McMahon welcoming the fans in attendance back to WrestleMania, and back to a WWE event in over a year.
+The actual event opened with WWE chairman and chief executive officer Vince McMahon welcoming the fans in attendance back to WrestleMania, and back to a WWE event in over a year.
 This was then followed by Bebe Rexha performing "America the Beautiful".
 Shortly after, the event was put on hold for over 30 minutes due to inclement weather, marking the first-ever weather delay in WrestleMania history.
 During this time, various wrestlers were interviewed about their respective matches.
 The event eventually resumed with hosts Hulk Hogan and Titus O'Neil coming out to hype up the crowd.

 In the first match, Bobby Lashley (accompanied by MVP) defended the WWE Championship against Drew McIntyre.
 During the match, Lashley performed a spinebuster on McIntyre for a nearfall.
 McIntyre performed an inverted Alabama Slam on Lashley for a nearfall.
 Lashley performed another spinebuster on McIntyre.
 McIntyre performed a belly-to-belly suplex and three consecutive Future Shock DDTs on Lashley for a nearfall.
 As McIntyre attempted the Claymore Kick, MVP brought Lashley outside of the ring, only for McIntyre to leap over the top rope to take both men out.
 Back inside the ring, McIntyre applied a kimura lock, but Lashley made it to the rope to escape.
 In the closing moments, McIntyre performed a Glasgow Kiss on Lashley and attempted a Claymore Kick, but MVP distracted McIntyre, allowing Lashley to avoid the move and apply the Hurt Lock.
 McIntyre was able to momentarily ease up the maneuver by kicking off the ropes, but Lashley kept the hold applied on McIntyre, who passed out, thus Lashley retained the title by technical submission.

 Next, a tag team turmoil match was contested where the winners would face Nia Jax and Shayna Baszler for the WWE Women's Tag Team Championship on Night 2.
 The team of Lana and Naomi, and the team of Billie Kay and Carmella started the match.
 Kay and Carmella worked together, and eliminated Lana and Naomi with an assisted pinfall on Naomi.
 The Riott Squad (Liv Morgan and Ruby Riott) entered next.
 The Riott Squad quickly eliminated Kay and Carmella with a Gutbuster/Back Stomp combination on Kay.
 Dana Brooke and Mandy Rose entered next.
 Brooke and Rose were eliminated after Morgan pinned Brooke with an inside cradle.
 The final team to enter was Natalya and Tamina.
 In the end, Tamina performed a Superfly Splash on Riott to win the match thus securing the championship match on Night 2.